inertia666/ReaperFaderportNative/README.md

 The intention behind the contoller is to partially mimic using a regular mixing desk at the computer.
 There are some things implemented differently from other surface controllers:

  - The Faderport will always show a full bank of tracks when paging.
 For example, if you have 20 tracks in Reaper the Faderport 16 will display tracks 1-16.
-When you press "Next" to page by channel or bank, the Faderport will show tracks 4-20.
-This is to avoid having empty faders constantly flip up and down when paging.
+When you press "Next" to page by bank, the Faderport will show tracks 4-20.
+This is to avoid having empty faders constantly flip up and down when paging and not waste space.

 - _Bus view_ will not change the TCP or Mixer view in Reaper when showing busses.
 The driver will hold the state internally and create a virtual view to reflect on the Faderport.
 This means, if you press the _Bus_ button it will display all your tracks that use the bus prefix tag in _config.txt_ file.